openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/additional-information/legacy-upgrade.md

 bf207797-b23d-447a-8d3f-98d378acfa8a  3         worker-0     nvmf           Online  1073741824  false
 ```

 4. After upgrading control-plane components, the data-plane pods have to be upgraded.
-To do so, deploy the `io-engine` DaemonSet from Replicated Storage's new version.
+To do so, deploy the `io-engine` DaemonSet from Replicated PV Mayastor's new version.

-Using the command given below, the data-plane pods (now io-engine pods) will be upgraded to Replicated Storage v2.0.
+Using the command given below, the data-plane pods (now io-engine pods) will be upgraded to Replicated PV Mayastor v2.0.

 **Command**